8 Steps To Prepare Your Dog For Spring

 Thankfully, most of the prep doesn’t take much time or effort and can be done with your regular springtime clean-up.
 Of course, the top of the spring list includes making an appointment to see your vet, keeping your dog brushed, and securing your yard after the winter.

-Knowing your dog is springtime ready and you don’t need to worry, is cause to rejoice and hit the trails for the first spring hike.
+Knowing your dog is springtime ready and you don’t need to worry is cause to rejoice and hit the trails for the first spring hike.
 I know a good hike is always on Henry’s and my list.

 About Terri Rodefer

 Terri Rodefer is the founder of Tail Wag Wisdom, a blog focused on affordable pet care.
-She likes to say helping pet parents afford and love their animals even more, makes her tail wag.Β As a lifelong lover of all animals with a background in economics, biology, and marketing, allows Terri to bring a unique spin to pet care.Β
+She likes to say helping pet parents afford and love their animals even more, makes her tail wag.
+As a lifelong lover of all animals and with a background in economics, biology, and marketing, she brings a unique spin to pet care.

-20 thoughts on “11 Steps To Prepare Your Dog For Spring”
+24 thoughts on “8 Steps To Prepare Your Dog For Spring”

 1. I don’t have a dog however these are great tips to share with my dog Mom friends.
 It’s funny how some of these tips I actually use for myself! (ie: pack away winter items) Springtime is a great time for a refresh and a reboot!
 That baking soda trick is a good idea too.